oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 podman container restart db23ai
 ```

+##### 1.1.2.1 Optional: Install VS Code SQL Developer Plug-in and connect to the DB
 In the next steps of this lab, you will need to check the items inside your database 23ai.

-In order to do so, install the VS Code **SQL Developer** plugin:
+1. In order to do so, install the VS Code **SQL Developer** plugin:

 ![sql-developer-plugin](images/sql-developer-plugin.png)

-Once you have installed the VS Code plugin, navigate to it and click on the "+" button to setup a new connection:
+2. Once you have installed the VS Code plugin, navigate to it and click on the "+" button to setup a new connection:

 ![add-connection](images/add-connection.png)

-A prompt will appear.
+3. A prompt will appear.
 You will have to add the details for your connection by editing these fields:

 * **Connection Name**: *db23ai*, or whatever name you would like to use
 * **Username**: *vector* (the username we set up with the SQL commands from above)